Context

 System Failure

-The process had eight structural problems.
+Eight structural problems.
 Two were doing the real damage: it took too long, and nobody trusted the data.

 The Reframe